Sunday Oct 2, 2022, midnight PSTOct 4, 2022, 11:59pm PST

 1) Long research track: 8-page abstracts describing research on novel learning approaches or application areas in computational biology.
 A strong submission to the workshop typically presents a new learning method that yields new biological insights or applies an existing learning method to a new biological problem.
 However, submissions that improve upon existing methods for solving previously studied problems will also be considered.
 Examples of research presented in previous years can be found online at http://raetschlab.org:10080/nipscompbio/previous.
 We especially encourage submissions describing work in progress and early results, for generating discussions helpful in shaping the presented work.

-This year, we are partnering with Proceedings of Machine Learning Research (PMLR).
+We have partnered with Proceedings of Machine Learning Research (PMLR).
 Authors can opt-in to have their 8-page papers published online in an MLCB section of PMLR.
 See 2021 MLCB-PMLR submissions for context.

 2) Short abstract: 2-page abstract describing research on novel learning approaches or application areas in computational biology.
 Requirements in terms of content are similar to above, except submission of "work in progress" research is more fitting for this format.